matomo-org/plugin-CustomDimensions/README.md

 `_paq.push(['setCustomDimension', customDimensionId, value]);`

-Please note once a Custom Dimension is set, the value will be used across all requests.
-To delete a custom dimension value after a tracking request call `_paq.push(['deleteCustomDimension', customDimensionId]);`
+Please note once a Custom Dimension is set, the value will be used for all following tracking requests and may lead to inaccurate results.
+To delete a Custom Dimension value after a tracking request call `_paq.push(['deleteCustomDimension', customDimensionId]);`

 __How do I set a value for a dimension in the PHP Tracker?__